 Creating a Thriving Butterfly Habitat

-To make your garden attractive to butterflies, use things such as flat rocks to sit on and take a dip, shallow pools to rehydrate, and native plants.
-You can share in butterflies' beauty and support their protection in a diverse environment.
+To make your garden attractive to butterflies, use flat rocks to sit on and take a dip, shallow pools to rehydrate, and native plants.
+In this way, you can share butterflies' beauty and support their protection in a diverse environment.

-These 10 plants can be used to make a sustainable butterfly garden that is adapted to your environment in a temperate or warm climate.
+These 10 plants can make a sustainable butterfly garden adapted to your environment in a temperate or warm climate.